Advertisement

 Stop smoking

 No conversation about lung health would be complete without talking about smoking.
 “Smoking cessation is the most important thing someone with COPD can do,” Parada urges.
-It can stop the more rapid deterioration of lung function and allow for a longer life with diminishing symptoms instead of allowing it to get worse.
-If you’re a smoker, talk to your healthcare provider about the strategies and resources available to help you quit.
+It can slow the deterioration of lung function and allow for a longer life with better control of symptoms.
+If you’re a smoker, talk to your HCP about the strategies and resources available to help you quit.

 Featured Content